-Insecticides and pesticides
+Insecticides and Pesticides

 Chemical insecticides to kill black widows come in dusting or liquid options.
 Dusts are good for places humans won’t disturb, such as basements, crawl spaces, and window sills.
 Liquids are well suited to other areas, including known webs.
-Insecticides will kill any present spiders, and prevent new ones.
+Insecticides will kill any present spiders and prevent new ones.

-Black widows move into your house and take up residence in dark, often little used spaces such as the basement, attic, garage, crawlspace and shed.
+Black widows move into your house and take up residence in dark, often little-used spaces such as the basement, attic, garage, crawl space, and shed.

-- To make it easier to spot black widows, organize storage areas to force spiders to build webs in more visible locations, which are therefore easier to treat.
+- To make it easier to spot black widows, organize storage areas to force spiders to build webs in more visible locations, which are easier to treat.